 - infections that can damage the ovaries, such as mumps

 - genetic conditions, such as Turner syndrome or Fragile X syndrome

 Some of the underlying conditions that can cause POI improve with treatment or management.
 However, it is not possible to reverse POI itself.

 A person with POI has a higher risk for some health conditions, such as osteoporosis.
 Osteoporosis is a condition that causes weaker bones, increasing a person’s risk of experiencing a fracture or breakage.

-People with POI are also more at risk for:
+People with POI are also

 - cardiovascular disease

 According to the American Society for Reproductive Medicine, doctors use a person’s medical history and the results of hormone tests to diagnose POI.
 This may include blood tests for: